Ricky Sharpe (Home and Away): Reception

 For her portrayal of Ricky, Sveen was nominated for Best Daytime Star at the 2014 Inside Soap Awards.
 That same year, she won the Most Popular New Talent accolade at the Logie Awards.
 The following year, Sveen earned a nomination for the Most Popular Actress Logie.
 She was also nominated for Best Daytime Star at the 2015 Inside Soap Awards for a second time.
 While Ricky and Brax earned the TV Week and Soap Extra #OMGAward for Favourite Couple.
 In 2016, Sveen was again nominated for Most Popular Actress at the Logie Awards.

 A TV Week writer stated that Ricky had "been a force to be reckoned with since arriving in Summer Bay."
 While Tony Stewart, writing for the Daily Record, observed "Ricky's been involved in some very dodgy doings in the Bay".
 Another TV Week columnist noted that "sparks flew when Ricky and Brax saw each other again at Heath’s (Dan Ewing) engagement party..."
 Shannon Molloy of news.com.au commented that Ricky had become one the show's most popular characters, and that she and Brax were also "firm fan favourites".
 A contributor to the Inside Soap Yearbook proclaimed that Ricky "was the luckiest girl in Australia when she bagged hunky doctor Nate."
 In 2016, Sarah Ellis of Inside Soap quipped "Mum, businesswoman, and romancer of Hunky Doctor Nate.
 Ricky, we salute you!"

 In 2018, writers for TV Week included Ricky in their feature on the "Top 20 Home And Away characters of all time".
 They wrote, "Honest and with a heart of gold, Ricky Sharpe is one of the all-time sweethearts of Summer Bay.
 However, what endeared her most to Home and Away fans was that she became one part of the super-couple that was Brax and Ricky.
 From incarceration to a miscarriage, marriage and eventually a baby son, their relationship was a rollercoaster.
 The popularity of the pair as a couple throughout all the drama cemented their status as Summer Bay royalty.
 All hail the king and queen!"

+In November 2021, three critics for The West Australian placed Ricky at number 39 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+They praised the character, stating: "Blonde bombshell Ricky Sharpe quickly became the Bay's sweetheart.
+Her romance with Brax led to fans dubbing the pair 'Bricky'.
+Their relationship wasn't without its problems — from his incarceration to a miscarriage, her short-lived marriage to Cooper (Kyle Pryor) and the birth of her and Brax's son.
+It was a rollercoaster from start to finish, and fans couldn't get enough."